kkruecke/cplus-documentation/notes/overloading-on-perfect-fwded-methods.rst

     add2log(str);

-The code no longer compilers.
-Why does the expected promotion of sint to an int no longer occur?
-The reason is, the compiler can exactly match 'template<typename T> void add2log(T&& value)'.
+Now the code no longer compilers.
+Why does the expected promotion of ``sint`` to an ``int`` no longer occur?
+The reason is, the compiler can exactly match ``template<typename T> void add2log(T&& value)``.
-The compiler then instantiates the function 'void add2log(short& value)', which eventually results in a call to the non-existant constructor string::string(short).
+The compiler then instantiates ``void add2log(short& value)``, which eventually results in a call to the non-existant constructor ``string::string(short)``.

-How can we then achieve the overloaded behave we really want?
+How can we achieve the overloaded behave we really want if template methods with forwarding references can't really be overloaded without producing compile errors like those above?

 Solution: tag dispatch
 ----------------------